Reg Pridmore: Move to America

-In 1977 he raced a Kawasaki Z1000 for the Racecrafters team with (the late) Pierre des Roches and Keith Code, claiming the first A.M.A. superbike championship for a Japanese manufacturer.
-Pridmore went on to win the A.M.A.
-Superbike Championship in 1978 riding for the Vetter team, again on a Pierre des Roches prepared Kawasaki.
-He was 39 years old when he won his final championship, making him the oldest A.M.A.
-Superbike champion.
-He retired after the 1979 season.
+When BMW withdrew from AMA racing, Pridmore was hired by Los Angeles motorcycle distributor, Racecrafters to compete in the 1977 AMA Superbike Championship riding a Kawasaki Z1000 with Pierre des Roches and Keith Code as team mechanics.
+He posted a series of consistent top-five results to successfully defend his title ahead of Ducati rider Cook Neilson.
+His victory on a Kawasaki marked the first AMA Superbike Championship for a Japanese manufacturer.
+Pridmore went on to win his third consecutive AMA Superbike Championship in 1978 riding for the Vetter team, again on a Pierre des Roches prepared Kawasaki.
+He was 39 years old when he won his final championship, making him the oldest AMA Superbike champion.
+He retired from motorcycle competitions after suffering serious injuries during a race at Laguna Seca Raceway in 1979.